 While Payday Loans Are a Poor Option, Forbidding Them is Far, Far Worse

 In recent years, politicians, consumer agencies and even celebrities have become increasingly critical of payday lenders.
-Terms such as “debt trap,” “predatory lending practices” and “usurious rates” are becoming extremely common in comments made by these critics.
+Terms such as “debt trap,” “predatory lending practices,” “advance payday loan,” and “usurious rates” are becoming extremely common in comments made by these critics.
 Opponents of payday loans would regulate the industry so severely that many lenders would stop offering short-term, low-dollar loans.
-Payday loans may be a poor option, but for the millions of Americans who rely on them, the consequences of not having access to payday loans would be worse.
+Payday loans may be a poor option, but for the millions of Americans who rely on them, the consequences of not having access to an advance payday loan would be worse.

 If Payday Loans are Unavailable, the Options Chosen may be Worse